hgjersdal/picamera-streaming/README.md

 Clicking `Capture image` stores an image at maximum resolution.
 Images are stored to /home/pi/shared/img<num>.jpg, where <num> starts at 0.

+The camera will stop recording after 10 minutes.
+Refreshing the page will restart it.

 # streaming-microscope.service